Additional reporting by Anisa Williams

 Meredith’s Bread

-These handmade, preservative-free breads, rolls, cakes, cookies, pies, and preserves are made entirely from scratch.
-The business is family-owned and -operated, with gluten-free, wheat-free, sugar-free, and organic lines to accommodate everyone.
+These handmade, preservative-free breads, rolls, tarts, cookies, scones, and muffins are made entirely from scratch.
+The business is family-owned and -operated, with gluten-free, grain-free, sugar-free, and organic lines to accommodate everyone.

 View this post on Instagram